ruddfawcett/octodex.py/README.md

 A Python wrapper for the Octodex API.

 ##Use
-Use this wrapper like any other Ruby class:
+Use this wrapper like any other Python class:

 ```python
 # import the Octodex class from octodex.py